 The procedure takes approximately 20-30 minutes, but plan to be in the office for two to three hours.
-This allows for your pre-op and recovery time as well.
-Your driver must remain in the building during your procedure.
+This allows for the patient's pre-op and recovery time as well.
+The driver must remain in the building during the procedure.

 What is actually injected?

-The injection is approximately 15-20ml of your blood.
-The blood is taken from your arm during the procedure and then injected into the epidural space.
+The injection is approximately 15-20ml of the patient's blood.
+The blood is taken from the arm during the procedure and then injected into the epidural space.

 Will the injection hurt?

 The procedure involves inserting a needle through the skin and deeper tissue (like a tetanus shot).
-So, there is some discomfort involved.
-However, we numb the skin and deeper tissues with a local anesthetic using a very thin needle just prior to inserting the epidural needle.
-Also, the tissue in the midline has less nerve supply, so usually you feel strong pressure and not much pain.
-Some patients opt to receive IV sedation, which makes the procedure easy to tolerate.
+While there is some discomfort involved, the skin and deeper tissues are numbed with a local anesthetic using a very thin needle prior to inserting the epidural needle.
+The tissue in the midline of the spine has less nerve supply, so usually patients feel strong pressure and not much pain.
+Monitored Anesthesia Care (MAC) makes the procedure easy to tolerate.

 How is the injection performed?

 The procedure is done with the patient lying on their stomach under live x-ray.
-The patient may be monitored with EKG, blood pressure cuff, and blood oxygen monitoring device.
-The area to be injected is cleaned with antiseptic solution and then the injection is carried out.
+The patient may be monitored with an EKG, blood pressure cuff, and blood oxygen monitoring device.
+The area to be injected is cleaned with antiseptic solution and then the injection is performed.
 An additional IV will be started during the procedure to collect the blood needed for the injection.

 What should I expect after the injection?

 Often relief is immediate, but it can sometimes take one to two days for all symptoms to completely disappear.
-You may also feel sore for two to three days.
+The patient may also feel sore for two to three days.
 This is due to the mechanical process of needle insertion as well as initial irritation from the steroid itself.

 What should I do after the injection?

-You will be monitored for approximately an hour after the procedure and discharge shortly after that.
-You should have a driver to take you home.
-We advise the patient to take it easy for a day or two after the procedure and you should be able to return to work in one to two days.
+The patient will be monitored for approximately an hour after the procedure and discharge shortly after that.
+They should have a driver to take them home.
+Coastal Bend Pain Management advises the patient to take it easy for a day or two after the procedure and they should be able to return to work in one to two days.
 Be sure to drink plenty of fluids and avoid strenuous activities.